 Next to consider is where to keep the checklists and records.
 In regards to HR in general, there is often a lot of documents involved.
 A simple filing structure would like this:

 Not sure what you need to include?
-I’ve got you covered.
-Download my FREE Onboarding Checklist to get you started.
-Each business is slightly different so using my checklist as a guide, customise the steps to work in with your requirements.
+Download the FREE Onboarding Checklist to get you started.
+Each business is slightly different so use this checklist as a guide and customise the steps to your requirements.
 Think in terms of the pre-arrival planning and expectations for the first few months.
-Now that you have the essential list make a second list for your new team member.
-You’ll both be off to the races in no time.

 For your onboarding process to be successful, remember these key points: